TheBulletKin/TheBulletKin/README.md

 # Projects
 ## Stalker OpenGL Scene
-My [Stalker scene recreation](https://github.com/TheBulletKin/3016-OpenGlScene) was made using OpenGL and C++.
+My [Stalker scene recreation](https://github.com/TheBulletKin/Atmospheric-Anomalous-Forest-Scene) was made using OpenGL and C++.
 More details are present on the attached readme.
 It features dynamic lighting, instanced tree rendering, coloured lighting and sounds.

 ## Stylised environmental landscape
 Created using OpenGL and C++, my [stylised environment](https://github.com/TheBulletKin/3015-Project1) showcases normal based texture mapping, particle systems, dynamic lighting, distance fog and cloud shadows through texture blending.

 ## Console based rhythm game
-I developed a [console window based rhythm game](https://github.com/TheBulletKin/3016Game) using C++.
+I developed a [console window based rhythm game](https://github.com/TheBulletKin/Console-Rhythm-Game) using C++.
 Documentation listed in the readme.
 Single key input lets you record a beat track, can then play the track by pressing keys to the beat.

 ## Third person shadow stealth game
 This [shadow based stealth game](https://github.com/TheBulletKin/2007-Coursework-Assignment) is a short demo with AI controlled enemies with various awareness states, weapon systems and a stealth system that alters your visibility to enemies based on light exposure.

 ## Guard Duty
-A [multiplier Thief-like](https://github.com/TheBulletKin/Guard-Duty) where a team of thieves play against a team of guards, in a game of brain over brawn.
+A [multiplayer Thief-like](https://github.com/TheBulletKin/Guard-Duty) where a team of thieves play against a team of guards, in a game of brain over brawn.

 <!--
 **TheBulletKin/TheBulletKin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.